Introduction:

 By default, Terraform stores state locally in a file named terraform.tfstate

-- It risks accidental corruption or deletion.
+- Risks of accidental corruption or deletion.

 Solutions: